What Is a California Real Estate Broker Bond?

 Your broker bond works like a three-party contract.
 Your real estate broker business is the principal that has to obtain the bond.
 The California Bureau of Real Estate (BRE) is the obligee which requires it.
 Last but not least, the surety is the third entity, which backs your business financially.

-Questions about Real Estate Agentbroker Bonds
+Questions about Real Estate Agentbroker Bonds in California

 Who has to post such a bond?